smidm/simba/docs/Scenario_1_new.md

 2. Please click [here](/docs/labelling_aggression_tutorial.md) to learn how to use the behavior annotation interface.

 3. Once finished, click on `Generate/Save` and it will generate a new CSV file in */csv/targets_inserted* folder.
 Repeat this step for all the files you wish you use to generate the predictive classifier for behavior BtWGaNP.

+>*Note:* If you used SimBAs behavior label annotation interface to create behavior labels for the first half of your video, and now you want create labels for the second half of a video, then you can do so by clicking on the second button in the `Label Behavior` menu titled `Select folder with frames (Continue with existing video annotation)`.
+After clicking on this button, follow the same steps as when creating a new annotations.
+The difference with clicking on this button will be that when the SimBA behavior label interface shows up, it will show up from the last saved frame with your previous annotations for this file in memory.

 ### Step 7: Train Machine Model
 This step is used for training new machine models for behavioral classifications.
 There are a large number of machine learning parameters, called Hyperparameters, that influence Random Forest models.
 We have currated a list of Hyperparameters and made it easy to tweak, and validate, their values.
 For more in-depth technical explanations, please see [sklearn.ensemble.RandomForestClassifier documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) or join the discussion on our [Gitter page](https://gitter.im/SimBA-Resource/community).
 We have also made it possible to import these settings, in order to make the setting of these Hyperparameters as painless as possible (see below).
 This is a lot to look at, please read this whole section before starting anything.